paulstaff/ps-toolkit/src/v1.0.1/ps-dropdown/readme.md

-PS Dropdown - v0.9.3
+PS Dropdown - 1.0.1
 ====================

 PS Dropdown provides an alternative to standard HTML select elements.
-It converts all select elements with the class `psDropdown` to custom `psDropdown` elements that consist of a readonly text element and a list of options.
-To use this javascript plugin, simply include the `psDropdown.js` and `psDropdown.css` files and add the `psDropdown` class to all select elements.
+It converts all select elements with the class `ps-dropdown` to custom `ps-dropdown` elements that consist of a readonly div element and a list of options.
+To use this javascript plugin, simply include the `ps-dropdown.js` and `ps-dropdown.css` files and add the `ps-dropdown` class to all select elements.

 ### Example